ParrasTiwari/no_more_social_media_abuse/README.md

-# Counter Cyber Crime Abusive Text Detection (Code-Mixed NLP)
+# Counter Cyber Crime: Abusive Text Detection

 This repository implements a **production-ready MLOps pipeline** for detecting abusive text in code-mixed content (e.g., Hindi-English).
 It includes **data preprocessing, model training, model registry, FastAPI serving, and a simple frontend** for demonstration.